 4.6.
-Publication of the list of films participating in the Contest will be held on June 8, 2018.
+Publication of the list of films participating in the Competition will be held on June 7, 2019.

 4.7.
-The Contest is organized in two main nominations:
+The Competition is organized in two main nominations:

-— “Debyutoriya” (Debut) (an international contest of young animation – works by beginners, students and graduates of film schools);
+— “Debyutoriya” (Debut) (an international competition of young animation – works by beginners, students and graduates of film schools);

-— “Profnastil” (Professional) (the main international contest of short animated films).
+— “Profnastil” (Professional) (the main international competition of short animated films).

 4.8.
-Participants define the nomination for each work themselves, which they forward to the Contest.
+Participants define the nomination for each work themselves, which they forward to the Competition.
 As part of the pre-selection stage the Organizers reserve the right to move the work to another nomination.

 4.9.
 A participant may submit a maximum of four (4) works to the festival, of which he can define to no more than two (2) in one nomination.

 4.10.
-Films submitted to the Festival, but not included in the Contest program, may be included in the out-of-competition program and will be shown at the Festival.
+Films submitted to the Festival, but not included in the Competition program, may be included in the out-of-competition Official Selection program and will be shown at the Festival.

 5. Copyright and related rights

 5.1.
-Contest Participant provides royalty-free non-exclusive license to the Festival for the following use of works submitted (including audiovisual work as a whole, its parts, frames and characters), without special approval:
+Competition Participant provides royalty-free non-exclusive license to the Festival for the following use of works submitted (including audiovisual work as a whole, its parts, frames and characters), without special approval:

 — Use of parts of the work in the Festival’s promotional video, in a documentary about the Festival, in television reports about the Festival and in other audio-visual products, aimed at distribution of information about the Festival;